2020s in Europe: Germany

 In terms of geographical distribution, the SPD made the most consequential gains in eastern Germany in addition to increasing their vote share in their traditional heartlands in the Rhineland and the northwest.
 Despite losing ground overall, the AfD made some gains in Thuringia and other parts of the east.
 The CDU saw its vote share almost everywhere, but their partner party in Bavaria, the CSU, proved slightly more resilient.
 In the east, Die Linke suffered big declines in Brandenburg and eastern Berlin.

 Pro-Palestinian protest in Frankfurt against the war in Gaza, 2024.
 The banner states, "Stop the criminalization of the Palestinian resistance and Palestine solidarity".
 In the background: "Israel kills, America supports, Germany finances, Palestine suffers".

 With a fifth grand coalition being dismissed by both the CDU/CSU and the SPD, the FDP and the Greens were considered kingmakers.
 On 23 November, following complex coalition talks, the SPD, FDP and Greens formalized an agreement to form a traffic light coalition, which was approved by all three parties.
 Olaf Scholz and his cabinet were elected by the Bundestag on 8 December.

+Rise of the far right and the AfD

+On 5 June 2023, The Alternative for Germany (AfD) in Thuringia won its first district election in Sonneberg, despite all the other parties supporting the CDU Candidate.

+On 17 December 2023, The AfD candidate for mayor of Pirna Saxony won in an election. it is the first mayor of a city with more than 20,000 inhabitants to be held by the AfD.

+In the 2024 Thuringian state election, the AfD became the first far-right party in Germany since the Nazi Party to win a plurality of seats in a state election.

+In February 2025, CDU/CSU, the conservatives, won Germany's 2025 federal election, becoming the biggest group in the parliament.
+However, far-right Alternative for Germany, AfD, doubled its support to become the second biggest political party in parliament with 20.8% of the vote.
+SPD, the Social Democrats, had its worst performance in decades with 16.4% of the vote.

+On 2 May 2025, the AfD, which was at that time – since April 2025 – partially leading the federal-wide opinion polling for the first time in German history, was classified as a "proven right-wing extremist endeavor" by the Federal Office for the Protection of the Constitution.
+The classification was temporarily suspended by the Office a week after its announcement in May 2025.
+The expertise that led to the classification was later leaked to the public.